stevendnoble/stevendnoble.github.io/recipes/moms-recipes/_posts/2024-01-01-salmon-loaf.md

 title: Salmon Loaf
 description: >
-  Indulge in the delightful flavors of my mother's Salmon Loaf, a dish that elevates canned salmon to new heights with its golden-brown crust and moist, flaky interior.
+  Indulge in the delightful flavors of my mother's Salmon Loaf, a dish that elevates canned salmon to new heights with its golden-brown crust.
-  Garnished with fresh parsley and lemon wedges, this loaf is a testament to the simplicity and elegance of home cooking, making it a perfect choice for both family dinners and special occasions.
-Served alongside creamy mashed potatoes and a vibrant green salad, this salmon loaf promises a nutritious and satisfying meal that's sure to impress.
 image: /assets/img/recipes/salmon-loaf.jpg
 tags: ['Mom', 'Linda', 'Salmon Loaf', 'Comfort Food']
 author: stevendnoble-recipes